Interns: Paige Greco and Alexa Withrow

 Our next step was to draft a list of the materials we needed to create the games.
 We made a list and ordered our materials, so we could start building the lunchboxes in our next meeting.
 The materials included inexpensive, age appropriate items such as string, notecards, crayons, paper and cups.

 At our next meeting, we took the materials and started allocating them to their lunchbox.
 We labeled the lunchboxes Storytelling Game, Stack a Cup Game, Create a Canvas Game and Pick a Card Game.
-Each of the Volunteers took a lunchbox, began writing on the notecards and created their own lunchbox.
+Each of the Youth Peace Leaders took a lunchbox, began writing on the notecards and created their own lunchbox.
 Some of the lunchboxes, like the Pick a Card Game, required question creation and madlib answers.
 We had so much fun as a team creating entertaining and interesting content together for elementary level students!!

 With the lunchboxes assembled, we wrote out the instructions and made final touches to each box.
 Everyone passed them around and made sure they weren’t missing any pieces.
 Our last step was to add the logo stickers to the outside.
 Our commUNITY lunch boxes were finally finished!